 The steering group then draws up an admission proposal for the faculty’s decision-making.
 This proposal indicates the names of the admitted and rejected applicants, together with the reasons for each decision.
 The final decision on admitting an applicant to complete the degree is made by the degree-awarding Faculty.

 The primary postgraduate degree offered at the University of Helsinki is a doctoral degree.
 The right to pursue postgraduate studies is always requested and granted with a doctoral degree as the primary goal.
 However, a Licentiate degree can also be completed in the disciplines represented by each doctoral programme.
-The faculty which grants the right to complete a doctoral degree (Doctor of Philosophy) in the Doctoral Programme in Particle Physics and Universe Sciences is the Faculty of Science and the Faculty of Pharmacy.
+Faculties which grant the right to complete a doctoral degree (Doctor of Philosophy, Doctor of Philosophy (Pharmacy)) in the Doctoral Programme in Chemistry and Molecular Sciences are the Faculty of Science and the Faculty of Pharmacy.

 The faculty responsible for the target degree will announce the admission results, including the reasons for them by a letter of acceptance, to be sent by e-mail to the address given in the application.
 Admitted applicants must report whether they accept the offer by a specified deadline.
 Admitted students who fail to notify the University of their acceptance of a place and to submit the relevant documents by the date determined by the University will lose their right to pursue studies.

 Section 38 of the Universities Act states that applicants may accept only one place in a degree programme that leads to an academic degree and begins in the same term.

 The main points of the one place rule are: